catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

 instance to accept our workstation's SSH tunnel request, we must add our SSH public key to our instance.
 We can do this right from the dashboard.

-You can either import an existing public key or have the Catalyst Cloud create a key pair for you.
+You can either import an existing public key or have the Sky TV create a key pair for you.
 We document both below.

 Creating a new key pair
 =======================

-If you haven't generated a SSH key pair before, Catalyst Cloud can create one for you.
+If you haven't generated a SSH key pair before, Sky TV can create one for you.

 Navigate to the ``Key Pairs`` tab.